-The TPS54388C-Q1 device requires a high-quality ceramic, type X5R or X7R, input decoupling capacitor with at least 4.7 μ F of effective capacitance, and in some applications a bulk capacitance.
-The effective capacitance includes any dc bias effects.
+The TPS57114C-Q1 device requires a high-quality ceramic, type X5R or X7R, input decoupling capacitor with at least 4.7 μF of effective capacitance, and in some applications a bulk capacitance.
+The effective capacitance includes any dc-bias effects.
 The voltage rating of the input capacitor must be greater than the maximum input voltage.
-The capacitor must also have a ripple-current rating greater than the maximum input-current ripple of the TPS54388C-Q1 device.
+The capacitor must also have a ripple-current rating greater than the maximum input-current ripple of the TPS57114C-Q1 device.
 Calculate the input ripple current using Equation 30.

 The value of a ceramic capacitor varies significantly over temperature and the amount of dc bias applied to the capacitor.
-Minimize the capacitance variations due to temperature by selecting a dielectric material that is stable over temperature.
-X5R and X7R ceramic dielectrics are the usual selection for power regulator capacitors because they have a high capacitance-to-volume ratio and are fairly stable over temperature.
-The output-capacitor selection must also take dc bias into account.
+One can minimize the capacitance variations due to temperature by selecting a dielectric material that is stable over temperature.
+The dielectrics usually selected for power regulator capacitors are X5R and X7R ceramic because they have a high capacitance-to-volume ratio and are fairly stable over temperature.
+Also select the output capacitor with the dc bias taken into account.
 The capacitance value of a capacitor decreases as the dc bias across that capacitor increases.

 This example design requires a ceramic capacitor with at least a 10-V voltage rating to support the maximum input voltage.
-For this example, the selection is one 10- μ F 10-V and one 0.1- μ F 10-V capacitor in parallel.
+The selections for this example are one 10- μ F and one 0.1- μ F 10-V capacitor in parallel.
 The input capacitance value determines the input ripple voltage of the regulator.
 Calculate the input voltage ripple using Equation 31.
-Using the design example values, $I{O(max)} = 3$ A, $C{(IN)} = 10$ μ F, and $f{(SW)} = 1$ MHz, yields an input voltage ripple of 76 mV and an rms input ripple current of 1.47 A.
+Using the design example values, $I{O(max)} = 4$ A, $C{(IN)} = 10$ μ F, and $f{(SW)} = 1$ MHz, yields an input-voltage ripple of 100 mV and an rms input-ripple current of 1.96 Å.